 - Tell students you will read aloud Chapter 1, "Bills to Pay."
-They should follow along in their Readers as you read. - Have students turn to the table of contents, locate the chapter, and then turn to the first page of the chapter. - Preview the core vocabulary words before reading the chapter. - Begin by telling students the first vocabulary word they will encounter in this chapter is conflict. - Have them find the word on page 2 of the Reader.
+They should follow along in their Readers as you read. - Have students turn to the table of contents, locate the chapter, and then turn to the first page of the chapter. - Preview the core vocabulary words before reading the chapter. - Begin by telling students the first vocabulary word they will encounter in this chapter is conflict. - Have them find the word on page 2 of the Reader and read it aloud to themselves or a neighbor.
 Explain that each vocabulary word is bolded the first time it appears in the chapter. - Have students refer to the glossary at the back of the Reader, locate conflict, and then have a student read the definition. - Explain the following: - the part of speech - alternate forms of the word conflict, n. a fight or struggle for power or authority (2)

-• Have students reference Activity Page 1.2 while you read each word and its meaning.
+• Have students reference Activity Page 1.2 while you read each word and ask students to repeat it.
+Then read its meaning.